 - Submit the following to the Office of Admissions and Records:

-- A completed application for admission with application fee prior to April 30 for Fall Term; or October 5 for Spring Term.
+- A completed application for admission with application fee prior to May30 for Fall Term.

 - Official copies of transcripts of all prior undergraduate and graduate college work attempted.